Planet of the Humans: Criticism of accuracy

-University of California environmental policy professor Leah Stokes of Vox claimed that the movie undermines the work of young climate activists and that "throughout, the filmmakers twist basic facts, misleading the public about who is responsible for the climate crisis.
+University of California environmental policy professor Leah Stokes of Vox stated that the movie undermines the work of young climate activists and that "throughout, the filmmakers twist basic facts, misleading the public about who is responsible for the climate crisis.
 We are used to climate science misinformation campaigns from fossil fuel corporations.
 But from progressive filmmakers?"
-Dana Nucitelli of Yale Climate Connections claims: "The film's case is akin to arguing that because fruit contains sugar, eating strawberries is no healthier than eating a cheesecake".
+Dana Nucitelli of Yale Climate Connections said: "The film's case is akin to arguing that because fruit contains sugar, eating strawberries is no healthier than eating a cheesecake".
 The Post Carbon Institute, a sustainability think tank closely connected with interviewee Richard Heinberg, published a podcast that criticizes the film.

 Emily Atkin, environmental journalist for The New Republic, described the documentary as "an argumentative essay from a lazy college freshman".
-Josh Fox of The Nation claimed that the film is "wildly unscientific, outdated, full of falsehoods, and benefits fossil fuel industry promoters and climate deniers."
+Josh Fox of The Nation said that the film is "wildly unscientific, outdated, full of falsehoods, and benefits fossil fuel industry promoters and climate deniers."
 InsideClimate News argued that the movie "will almost certainly do far more harm than good in the struggle to reduce carbon emissions".